yashugithub/spring-boot-blog/spring-security-demo/ReadMe.md

 Note: Examples find at UserLoginController.java

+#### Custom Authentication provider

+ Next we will learn about how to introduce the custom authentication provider.

+ Usecase: Authenticate the user details which are stored in h2 db and add couple more checks on user such as user is active and so on

+- Step 1 :- Introduce the CustomUserAuthenticationProvider
+    - extend AbstractUserDetailsAuthenticationProvider
+    - Implement the additionalAuthenticationChecks() and retrieveUser()

+- Step 2 :- Register CustomUserAuthenticationProvider to AuthenticationManager
+    - extend GlobalAuthenticationConfigurerAdapter
+    - register auth provider in init()

-##### Difference Between @EnableGlobalMethodSecurity and @EnableWebSecurity
+Difference Between        @EnableGlobalMethodSecurity and @EnableWebSecurity

     EnableGlobalMethodSecurity provides AOP security on methods.
     Some of the annotations that it provides are PreAuthorize, PostAuthorize.
     It also has support for JSR-250

     EnableWebSecurity will provide configuration via HttpSecurity.
     It's the configuration you could find with <http></http> tag in xml configuration, it allows you to configure your access based on urls patterns, the authentication endpoints, handlers etc...